-- First always structure bigger muscles first in the week and finish with smaller ones.
+- Always structure bigger muscles first in the week and finish with smaller ones.

-- Second put legs in the middle in order to prevent the upper body from being used too many days in a row
+- Put legs in the middle in order to prevent the upper body from being used too many days in a row.

-- Third separate shoulders away from chest to prevent the muscle from being sore the day you workout
+- Separate shoulders away from chest to prevent the muscle from being sore the day you workout.

-- Their fun.
-These splits allow for intensity techniques (drop sets, high rep finishers, rest pause sets) that would be almost impossible to do while training 3 muscle groups in the same day.
+- It’s fun.
+These splits allow for intensity techniques (drop sets, high rep finishers, rest pause sets) that would be almost impossible to do while training 3 muscle groups on the same day.